MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 8. Add **Actual Start** and **Actual End** fields to the view.

+> [!NOTE]
-    **Note:** Since we no longer filter on the view status, we will get all today’s visits including completed ones.
+>  Since we no longer filter on the view status, we will get all today’s visits including completed ones.
 These fields will help to differentiate completed visits and visits in progress.

 9. Select the **Save and publish** button at the top right and wait for the publishing to complete.